The application period for the 2021-2022 Paramedic Program is now closed.

 - employment assessment component as well where points are awarded for military service, current certifications, professional organization memberships, etc.

 - The final component is the oral interview and the entrance exam.

 - The student must pass an oral interview with select panel members from Consortium faculty and other EMS professionals.

 - Pass a criminal background check.

-- Pass an Enrollment Physical which includes a drug screen.
+- Pass a drug screen.

 The following aptitudes are required by the PA DOH and are a minimum foundation that each program builds upon.
 Please see specific course handbook for further information on requirements.

 Students must have visual acuity sufficient to distinguish visual color discrimination in examining patients and determining by appearance diagnostic signs that require immediate detection and proper action

 Students must have hearing acuity sufficient to receive verbal directions and instructions and to distinguish diagnostic signs

 Students must have the ability to read and write English sufficiently to read items such as prescription bottles, and to write English sufficiently to complete patient record forms and examination